streamr-dev/network/packages/client/README.md

 #### Publishing to partitioned streams

-In most use cases, a user wants related events (e.g. events from a particular device) to be assigned to the same partition, so that the events retain a deterministic order and reach the same subscriber(s) to allow them to compute stateful aggregates correctly.
+In most use cases, a user wants related messages (e.g. messages from a particular device) to be assigned to the same partition, so that the messages retain a deterministic order and reach the same subscriber(s) to allow them to compute stateful aggregates correctly.

 The library allows the user to choose a _partition key_, which simplifies publishing to partitioned streams by not requiring the user to assign a partition number explicitly.
 The same partition key always maps to the same partition.
 In an IoT use case, the device id can be used as partition key; in user interaction data it could be the user id, and so on.